zihengkhor/Cybersecurity/CTF/CyberTrihack 2026/Web/Hogwarts_Library_Portal.md

-Hogwarts Library Portal \n
+Hogwarts Library Portal
 Author: @JayZee (IU)

-The Restricted Section of the Hogwarts Library holds ancient archival records, but the web portal's security checkpoint blocks standard student credentials. \n
+The Restricted Section of the Hogwarts Library holds ancient archival records, but the web portal's security checkpoint blocks standard student credentials.
 Access the web portal instance provided by the platform and bypass the portal's access controls to gain entry into the Restricted Section.